Computer Science (CSCI)

 The course presents basic techniques for analyzing, indexing, representing, storing, searching, retrieving, and presenting desired information in information storage and retrieval systems.
 Models, document processing, thesauri, evaluation of system effectiveness, as well as special hardware will be discussed.
 Selected advanced topics will also be covered.

-CSCI 8366 FOUNDATIONS OF INFORMATION ASSURANCE (3 credits)
+CSCI 8366 FOUNDATIONS OF CYBERSECURITY (3 credits)

 Contemporary issues in computer security, including sources for computer security threats and appropriate reactions; basic encryption and decryption; secure encryption systems; program security, trusted operating systems; database security, network and distributed systems security, administering security; legal and ethical issues.
 (Cross-listed with CYBR 4360, CYBR 8366)